oghritik/Critique-CLI/README.md

 - Predictive System Monitoring CLI
 Description: Create a CLI that monitors system resources (CPU, RAM, disk) and predicts usage trends using time-series forecasting.
 Include a GUI to display real-time metrics and predictions.
 - Integrate Gemini CLI

+To create vene -> python -m venv (venv_name)
+To push all the libraries in requirements.txt -> pip freeze > requirements.txt
+To install all the libraries from requirement.txt -> pip install -r requirements.txt